 Industry uses fossil fuels and renewable energy sources for:

 - Heat in industrial processes and space heating in buildings

 - Boiler fuel to generate steam or hot water for process heating and generating electricity

 - Feedstocks (raw materials) to make products such as plastics and chemicals

 The industrial sector uses electricity for operating industrial motors and machinery, lights, computers and office equipment, and equipment for facility heating, cooling, and ventilation.

 Energy use by type of industry

-- The following are types of feedstocks used by manufacturers, amounts used in trillion Btu (TBtu), and percent shares of total manufacturing feedstock used in 2014:
+- Manufacturing feedstock use by type, amounts in trillion Btu (TBtu), and percentage shares of total feedstock use in 2018

 1 End-use energy consumption includes primary energy consumption by the sector and retail electricity sales to (or purchases by) the sector.
 Total energy consumption includes primary energy consumption, retail electricity sales/purchases, and electrical system energy losses associated with the retail electricity sales/purchases.